Skip To Main Content

 Damian Mincey

-Damian Mincey enters the 2025 season as Stony Brook’s running backs coach, bringing with him 21 years of coaching experience, a strong track record of player development, and a resume that includes 20 All-Conference selections and five players who have reached the NFL.
+Damian Mincey entered the 2025 season as Stony Brook’s running backs coach, bringing with him 21 years of coaching experience, a strong track record of player development, and a resume that includes 20 All-Conference selections and five players who have reached the NFL.

 Mincey spent the last three seasons (2022–24) at UMass, where he led the running backs room and helped elevate the team’s rushing attack.
 In 2024, the Minutemen totaled 1,962 rushing yards, scored 18 touchdowns, and averaged 4.1 yards per carry.